CartoDB/carto-vl/docs/guides/interactivity.md

 - `featureClick`: Fired when the user clicks on features.
 - `featureClickOut`: Fired when the user clicks outside a feature that was clicked in the last featureClick event.
 - `featureHover`: Fired when the user moves the cursor over a feature.
-- `featureEnter`: Fired the first time the user moves the cursor over a feature.
+- `featureEnter`: Fired the first time the user moves the cursor inside a feature.
 - `featureLeave`: Fired the first time the user moves the cursor outside a feature.

 For example, if you want to display an alert when the user clicks on a feature, you just need to create a new Interacitivty in the desired [Layer](https://carto.com/developers/carto-vl/reference/#cartolayer).
+And setup a callback for the `featureClick` event.

 ```js